Functorial Neural Architectures from Higher Inductive Types: Three Spaces, Three Predictions

 Topological collapse.
 Circle accuracy is the sharpest diagnostic.
 Even at $L=2$ (a training length), the transformer assigns only $33\%$ of segments to the correct circle; by $L=10$ this drops to $14\%$---it cannot even distinguish which generator to trace, producing points near an arbitrary mixture of the two circles.
 This is a categorically different failure from $T^2$, where type-A decoders at least produced loops on the torus (with wrong per-segment geometry but correct topology).
 On $S^1 \vee S^1$, the transformer collapses the non-abelian structure entirely, producing outputs that are topologically meaningless.
 The transport decoder maintains $100\%$ circle accuracy at all lengths.

 The sequential decoder.
 The GRU outperforms the transformer at all lengths ($0.297$ vs.\ $0.537$ at $L=10$), consistent with the depth trichotomy (Appendix~\ref{app:nonabelian}): sequential processing helps with the prefix products that fixed-depth attention cannot compute.
-However, the GRU is still type-A---its segment generation depends on accumulated context, not structural composition---and it still degrades: per-segment Chamfer increases from $0.010$ to $0.297$ ($30\times$).
-Sequential processing is necessary but not sufficient for compositional generalization in non-abelian groups.
+However, the GRU is still type-A (its segment generation depends on accumulated context rather than structural composition), and it still degrades: per-segment Chamfer increases from $0.010$ to $0.297$ ($30\times$).
+Sequential processing helps but does not close the gap.

 A matched-loss ablation (Appendix~\ref{app:ablation}) rules out training quality as the explanation: retraining type-A architectures with double epochs to match the best type-B training loss barely changes extrapolation (transformer $\bar{d}_{10}$: $0.537 \to 0.491$, still $9\times$ worse; sequential: $0.297 \to 0.282$, still $5\times$ worse).
-The gap is architectural, not statistical.
+The gap reflects architecture, not training.